Ealing is one of only five of the capital’s 32 councils paying London Living Wage to sub-contracted workers.

 However, the retail sector – the largest poverty-wage payer in the capital, is the next frontier for the campaign and a sector that heavily exists in Ealing’s high streets.

 In the seventh LLW annual report, London Mayor Boris Johnson, said: “There is still work to do before all Londoners are paid a decent wage.

 “Paying the London Living Wage is not only morally right - with the potential to massively reduce child poverty in London - but also it makes good business sense.”

 The first retail chain to sign up was the cosmetics chain ‘Lush’, on April 20.

-Founder and chief executive, Mark Constantine, said: "I take pride in being an ethical retailer, but my staff were putting in a 40-hour week for me, and then having to moonlight because I was not paying them enough.
+Founder and chief executive, Mark Constantine, said: "I take pride in being an ethical retailer, but my staff were putting in a 40-hour week for me, and then having to moonlight because I was not

 “In retail, it is obvious that the people at the bottom of the chain do the real work, putting in long hours, and that they get paid very poorly.”

 Seen as a “landmark move” in the London Citizens campaign, they hope that this will encourage large retailers such as Marks & Spencer, John Lewis and Body Shop, to do the same.

 A Marks & Spencer employee, who works as a cleaner for ICM cleaning company, said: “I work seven days a week and like many other cleaners I have to get up at 3 o'clock in the morning to get to

 work from Leytonstone where I live.
 We can't afford the tube and I spend two hours one way to get to work.
 My morning shift is only four hours.”